-BACO, an acronym for Base Arte Contemporanea, is a working group created by Mauro Zanchi and Stefano Raimondi that aims to organize exhibitions and events related to art and contemporary culture, to return collaborations, dialogues and projects conducted with cultural operators, to document through the publication of catalogs, essays and art books the collaborations with artists and institutions of both international and local scene.
+BACO, an acronym for Base Arte Contemporanea, is a working group created by Mauro Zanchi and Stefano Raimondi that aims to organize exhibitions and events related to art and contemporary culture, to return collaborations, dialogues and projects conducted with cultural operators, to document, through the publication of catalogues, essays and art books, the collaborations with artists and institutions of both international and local scene.

-Quarenghicinquanta is a space dedicated to photography that is a reference point for temporary exhibitions, events and meetings with authors and operators from the images’ world.
+Quarenghicinquanta is a space dedicated to photography and is a reference point for temporary exhibitions, events and meetings with authors and operators from the images’ world.

 The comparison between different ways of thinking and doing photography is a constant figure of our programs.
 Differences in gender, generations, technique and vision will oppose and cross through exhibitions, projects and thematic meetings.

 Special attention is given to magazines and books related to the world of images, which members can browse in the reading and work wi-fi area.

 The space is managed by a non-profit association, open to members or friends of photography, who must sign an annual pass.
 Members in particular are entitled to: free access to the library space; meetings with authors, printers, publishers and operators of the universe that revolves around images; purchases at popular prices of limited editions of the exhibits; discounts for courses, workshops, magazines and books; participation at projects, jam sessions and photographic group visits to exhibitions and photographic exhibitions.